 Haitai!
 It’s Mahae.

-As it is now the season when bitter melon and awamori are both at their prime, I went to talk with the creator of the 58KACHA-SEA cocktail, Ryuji Tamaki, and heard the story of how he came up with the recipe, as well as tips on how to make the cocktail!
+As it is now the season when bitter melon and awamori are both at their prime, I went to talk with the creator of the 58KACHA-SEA cocktail, Ryuji Tamaki, and heard the story of how he came up with the recipe, as well as getting some tips on how to make the cocktail!

 Based on his own extensive experience in cocktail making, Mr. Tamaki decided to make an awamori cocktail using the most typical Okinawan ingredient, bitter melon, and named his creation the 58KACHA-SEA!